nimblebun/docs/content/tscrc-json.md

 This array specifies the type of each argument of a TSC command.
 When not provided (or empty), the command does not have any arguments.
 The language server will provide argument-related information based on this array.
 An argument type must be a valid TSCRC definition type or a custom type.
 If an invalid type is provided, it will be interpreted as a generic `number` type.

 If an argument is an event ID, its argument type should be `event`.
 This type works the same way as the `number` type, which automatically means explicit definitions of event descriptions cannot be created in the run configuration.
-This special type is used by the language server in tandem with event symbols.
+The special type gets utilized by the language server in tandem with event symbols.

 **Generic argument types:**